-9. What support exists to ensure birthing families have their cultural needs met important for Indigenous midwives who will be learning this aspect of care be their education, and for midwives who are brought in from outside of the co or Nation.
+9. What support exists to ensure birthing families have their cultural needs met?
+This is important for Indigenous midwives who will be learning this aspect of care beyond their education, and for midwives who are brought in from outside of the community or Nation.